 The Wenge wood used comes from central Africa.
-Wenge a beautiful dark colour with chocolate and black grain, it will make stunning furniture or wooden boxes.
+Wenge a beautiful dark colour with chocolate and black grain, it will make stunning furniture or boxes.

 Wooden Box Design

 These two boxes handcrafted from the same piece.
 Size limitations of the wood only enough to show the grain to best effect on one box.
 I made these Wenge boxes to double duty at craft fairs with our large pen shop display.
 One to help presentation of pens and two to help grab attention and as a conversation starter.
 A mitred construction with Holly spline’s through the corners for strength and catch the eye.
-Although I have a large display with lots of beautiful pens, people do not believe they are handmade even if told in conversation.
+Although I have a large display with lots of pens, people do not believe they are handmade even if told in conversation.

 Buying Wood For Pens